matthewgard/starter-hugo-academic/content/publication/geochem_database/index.md

 ---
-title: "An example conference paper"
+title: "Global whole-rock geochemical database compilation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here